WHAT IS THE RUISLIP RESIDENTS’ ASSOCIATION?

-The Association’s magazine, the Town Crier, is published three times a year.
+The Association’s magazine, the Town Crier, is published twice a year.
 This is distributed through a network of Area and Road Stewards who may also collect subscriptions and act as a link between individual members and the elected Executive Committee.
 Click here to see our Town Crier.

 Members have the option of receiving a monthly email of reports submitted by our representatives.